 - 2.1 The proposal includes the demolition of the vacant former car showroom on the main part of the site at the corner of Kingsthorpe Grove and Stanhope Road and the erection of a two to four storey building, comprising 14 flats and a retail unit.
 Parking would be provided both on site and on a separate site off Trinity Avenue. - 2.2 The residential accommodation comprises 14 flats, one on the ground floor and the remainder on the first to third floors, comprising 5 no. 1 bed and 9 no. 2 bed apartments.
-The ground floor retail unit would have a floorspace of 304m2. - 2.3 Parking would be provided adjacent to the proposed building for the retail unit (13 spaces with 1 disabled parking space) with access from Stanhope Road, with a further car parking area with 14 spaces to be provided on the separate site accessed from Trinity Avenue. - 2.4 This application was previously on the agenda of the Planning Committee for 12th April 2016, with a recommendation for refusal.
-However, the application was withdrawn from that agenda to allow amendments to be made to the scheme.
+The ground floor retail unit would have a floorspace of 304m2. - 2.3 Parking would be provided adjacent to the proposed building for the retail unit (13 spaces with 1 disabled parking space) with access from Stanhope Road, with a further car parking area with 14 spaces to be provided on the separate site accessed from Trinity Avenue. - 2.4 This application was originally on the agenda of the Planning Committee for 12th April 2016, with a recommendation for refusal.
+However, the application was withdrawn from that agenda to allow amendments to be made to the scheme. - 2.5 After receipt of these amendments the application was then scheduled to be considered by the Planning Committee on 14th June 2016.
+However, the application had to be withdrawn from that agenda due to a procedural matter.
+This has now been overcome by a small reduction in the application site area.